appseconnect/docs/_posts/Package Documents/2020-12-09-Package-Document-For-SAPB1-WooCommerce-B2C.md

 12. **ProcessFlow - PriceLists Add**

 i.
-Flow Description: WooCommerce to SAP
+Flow Description: This ProcessFlow is featured to sync the Price Lists from SAP Business One to WooCommerce.
+The integration process is featured to sync only the list to WooCommerce.

 ii.
-Dependency flow:
+Dependency flow: NA

-13. **ProcessFlow - Stock Update**
+13. **ProcessFlow - Product PriceLists Assign**

 i.
-Flow Description:
+Flow Description: This ProcessFlow is featured to assign the PriceLists to the respective items from SAP Business One to WooCommerce.
+The integration process wil sync and assign the Pricelist Id with Product SKU and its Price.

 ii.
-Dependency flow:
+Dependency flow: ProcessFlow - PriceLists Add

-14. **ProcessFlow - Sales Order Add**
+14. **ProcessFlow - Stock Update**

 i.
+Flow Description: This ProcessFlow is featured to update the Stocks On Hand.
+The operation will be intergated from SAP Business One to WooCommerce.
+The ReturnEntityId along the with the stocks quantity will be synced to WooCommerce.

+ii.
+Dependency flow: ProcessFlow - Product Add [Simple]

+15. **ProcessFlow - Sales Order Add**

+i.
 Flow Description: This ProcessFlow is featured to add B2C Sales Orders from WooCommerce to SAP Business One.
 This ProcessFlow is featured to sync the following details: Customer Details, Order Document Date, Order Id, Order Total, Item Details, Tax Details, Discount.

 ii.
 Dependency flow: ProcessFlow - Business Partner Add ; ProcessFlow - Customer Add ; ProcessFlow - Product Add [Simple]

-15. **ProcessFlow - Shipment Status Add**
+16. **ProcessFlow - Shipment Status Add**

 i.
-Flow Description:
+Flow Description: This ProcessFLow is featured to sync the Shipment Status agaisnt your generated order from SAP Business One to WooCommerce.
+The ProcessFlow will sync the Shipment Status against Order ReturnEntityId.

 ii.
-Dependency flow:
+Dependency flow: ProcessFlow - Sales Order Add

 ## Action Filter configurations: